 - Preheat oven to 350 degrees F. Scatter the chopped bread onto a baking sheet and toast for approximately 10-15 minutes or until the bread is dry and no longer moist and soft.
-When finished toasting remove the bread from the oven and transfer to a large mixing bowl.
+When finished toasting, remove the bread from the oven and transfer to a large bowl.

-- Allow the bread to cool for approximately 5 minutes before drizzling with the 1.5 cups unsweetened Mariani™ Walnutmilk.
-Mix well until the toasted bread is fully coated in milk and all milk has been absorbed.
+- Allow the bread to cool for approximately 5 minutes before drizzling with the milk.
+Mix well until the toasted bread is fully coated in milk and all of the milk has been absorbed.

-- To the same mixing bowl add the lamb, beef, eggs, garlic, spices, and fresh chopped herbs.
+- To the same bowl, add the ground lamb, beef, eggs, garlic, spices, and fresh chopped herbs.

 - Using your hands, mix well to thoroughly combine the meat, bread, and spices.